Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 TL;DR

-As diffusion systems scale, the biggest wins tend to come from leveraging compute with broad, general methods rather than hand-crafting ever more specific tricks
+As diffusion systems scale, the biggest wins tend to come from leveraging compute with broad, general methods rather than hand-crafting ever more specific tricks [1].
+At the same time, we should keep sight of the “hardware lottery”: what succeeds can reflect today’s accelerators and tooling as much as inherent merit [2].

 Preliminaries: Diffusion Models for Image Generation